 Develop novel or optimize existing CFPS platforms for the production of the targeted biomolecule to a GMP-conform process producing clinical-grade material that can be tested in clinical trials.

+Applicants envisaging to include clinical studies should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.

-HORIZON-HLTH-2027-01-IND-02: Portable and versatile Point-of-care diagnostics
+HORIZON-HLTH-2027-02-IND-02-two-stage: Portable and versatile Point-of-care diagnostics